hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

      over particles using OpenMP threads, generally it does not hamper load balancing in a significant way.
 So, a sensible mix of MPI, OpenMP and the `balance` command can help you to fetch better performance from the same hardware.
-  4. In many MD problems, we need to deal with the calculation of electrostatic interactions.
+  4. **MD problems**: For these, we need to deal with the calculation of electrostatic interactions.
 Unlike the pair forces, electrostatic interactions are long range by nature.
 To compute this long range interactions, very popular methods in MD are `ewald` and `pppm`.
 These long range solvers perform their computations in K-space.
-In case of `pppm`, extra overhead results from the 3d-FFT, where as the Ewald method suffers from the poor $$O(N^\frac{3}{2})$$ scaling and this will drag down the overall performance when you use more cores to do your calculation even though the pair part exhibits linear scaling.
+In case of `pppm`, extra overhead results from the 3d-FFT, where as the Ewald method suffers from the poor $$O(N^\frac{3}{2})$$ scaling, which will drag down the overall performance when you use more cores to do your calculation, even though Pair exhibits linear scaling.
 This is also a potential case where a hybrid run comprising of MPI and  OpenMP might give you better performance and improve the scaling.